ssaze/ssaze/README.md

-- 👋 Hi!
-I'm Sarah.
-- I'm a sophomore studying Computer Science at the University of Michigan.
+Junior studying Computer Science at the University of Michigan.

 <!---
 ssaze/ssaze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.